caltrop2075/devices-serial/README.md

 # devices-serial

+serial & devices

-serial com port stuff &amp; iRiver MP3 Player
+iRiver MP3 Player

+configure using command line
+there are no more Linux GUI's

+this lead a system configuration adventure /etc/udev/rules.d/50-udev.rules

 ifp-ana.sh
 --------------------------------------------------------------------------------